james-tiger/GAME/README.md

 ---

 ## 4. Gameplay Overview
+**Pac-Man: The Eternal Maze**, use the arrow keys to control Pac-Man as he navigates through the maze.
+Your objective is to eat all the dots and power pellets while avoiding the ghosts.
+Eating a power pellet will temporarily allow you to turn the tables and eat the ghosts.
+Be strategic, swift, and watch out for ambushes as you strive to achieve the highest score possible🕹️

-**Pac-Man: The Eternal Maze** offers a captivating gameplay experience that combines timeless mechanics with modern design elements, providing players with hours of immersive entertainment. 🕹️
+**Pac-Man: The Eternal Maze** offers a captivating gameplay experience that combines timeless mechanics with modern design elements, providing players with hours of immersive entertainment.📍